Zalgo Text Generator — Create Creepy Cursed Text That Drips

 Does Zalgo text work on all platforms?

-Zalgo text works on most platforms that support Unicode, including Discord, X/Twitter, Instagram bios, YouTube comments, and Reddit.
+Zalgo text works on most platforms that support Unicode, including Discord, X/Twitter, Instagram bios, TikTok, YouTube comments, and Reddit.
 Some platforms may strip excessive combining marks or limit character counts.
 Light-to-medium intensity works most reliably across platforms.

 Is Zalgo text accessible to screen readers?